gplepage/corrfitter/doc/source/corrfitter.rst

 Here ``fit.transformed_p`` contains the best-fit parameter values from the fitter, in addition to the exponentials of the ``'loga'`` and ``'logdE'`` parameters.

+Finally note that another option for stabilizings fits involving many sources and sinks is to generate priors for the fit amplitudes and energies using |EigenBasis|.

 .. _marginalized-fits: